SuhasVS95/Internship_Project_DeepLearning_Image_Classification_April2021/README.md

 6. Trained the data with the arguments x_train,y_train_encoded,epochs=2.
 7. The model is a good fit with an accuracy of ~99% on both the train and test datasets.
 8. Visualised the model prediction mistakes which were only 2 misclassifications.

+NOTE: I have also deployed using streamlit web app using ngrok tunneling approach to link the local system to web.
+Please refer the the web app jupyter notebook and also the demo working.